sdake/pacemaker-cloud/README.markdown

 _Deployable_ = user defined set of assemblies and services

-_CPE_ = Clould Policy Engine, starts and stops DPE's
+_CPE_ = Cloud Policy Engine, starts and stops DPE's

 _DPE_ = Deployable Policy Engine, controls the services in a customer deployment